AhmetZamanis/UsedCarKicksClassification/Report.md

     state                                              COMPLETE
     Name: 0, dtype: object

+The optimal set of hyperparameters yields trees on the shallow side, with some regularization.
+Most interesting is the `colsample_bytree`
+parameter: A value of roughly 0.42 means each tree is built with a subsample of 42% of the features in our data, amounting to roughly 37-38 features.
+More evidence that we have quite a bit of redundant (or simply useless) features in our dataset.

 ``` python
 # Create pipeline with final XGB model
 pipe_xgb = Pipeline(steps = [